Ruda Ladha Chawra: Industrialist

-He later established himself at a small village Bagra in erstwhile Central Provinces and Berar (present day Madhya Pradesh) around 1915.
+He later founded his industry at a small village Bagra in erstwhile Central Provinces and Berar (present day Madhya Pradesh) around 1915.
 He was one of the early businessman to enter into the roof tile making business and only second after Sitaram Malaviya, who pioneered the industry in 1903 by establishing the first roof tile factory at Bagra under name Sitaram & Sons.
 Ruda Ladha started his industrial career with a factory at Bagra in 1921, which he later developed into a fully mechanised modern factory, importing machinery and dies from England.
 The 'Trishul' brand of tiles made by him soon earned name throughout India and he became a leading businessman in tile making business and he expanded into establishing several other tile making factories in later years.